ajz007/ecommerce-capstone/docs/HLD.md

 3. Client sends JWT to `CartOrder`
 4. `CartOrder` validates JWT locally
 5. `CartOrder` calls `ProductCatalog` when adding products to cart
+6. Checkout preview recalculates the payable amount using current catalog data
+7. Checkout locks the cart, snapshots order data, and simulates payment
-6. Checkout creates an order and publishes `order.created`
+8. Successful payment marks the cart checked out and publishes `order.created`
-7. Kafka consumer logs the event and stores a simple audit row
+9. Kafka consumer logs the event and stores a simple audit row

 ## Storage